Get Tangem

 Who is burning which crypto assets?

-Cryptocurrency project teams and token owners can take the decision to burn a part of their assets, or the procedure can be hardwired into the blockchain protocol.
-Binance Coin (BNB), Bitcoin Cash (BCH) and Stellar (XLM) were among the first projects to start burning tokens, reducing the market supply of the coins in order to achieve an increase in their value.
+Cryptocurrency project teams and token owners can decide to burn some of their assets, or the procedure can be hardwired into the blockchain protocol.
+Binance Coin (BNB), Bitcoin Cash (BCH), and Stellar (XLM) were among the first projects to start burning tokens, reducing the market supply of the coins to achieve an increase in their value.

 Tokens that are burned are taken from various sources: